gruenspar/phpcs-magento-rules/README.md

     php    /usr/share/php/PHP/CodeSniffer/Sniff.php
     php    /usr/share/php/PHP/CodeSniffer/Tokens.php

-So the PHPCS directory in this case is `/usr/share/php/PHP/CodeSniffer/`, so we need to clone this repository into this directory:
+So the PHPCS directory in this case is `/usr/share/php/PHP/CodeSniffer/`, which means we need to clone this repository into the `Standards/Made` subdirectory like

-    /usr/share/php/PHP/CodeSniffer/Standards/Made

-This is done by running this command:
+so:

     git clone https://github.com/madedotcom/phpcs-magento-rules /usr/share/php/PHP/CodeSniffer/Standards/Made